NTURacingTeam/docker/README.md

 ### Support for using nvidia gpu in docker

 The script `start_container.sh` support for using gpu inside docker container when creating container, and will automatically create containers if your docker have nvidia docker support.
-See how to setup nvidia docker support: [How to Use an NVIDIA GPU with Docker Containers](https://www.howtogeek.com/devops/how-to-use-an-nvidia-gpu-with-docker-containers/).
+Checkout how to setup nvidia docker support: [How to Use an NVIDIA GPU with Docker Containers](https://www.howtogeek.com/devops/how-to-use-an-nvidia-gpu-with-docker-containers/).

 ## Known Issues